snapcrafters/.github/docs/PROCESSES.md

 * An active participant in the forum.
 * An active maintainer of at least one snap in your own name.

-If you fit these criteria then add a comment on the [Snapcrafters reboot post](https://forum.snapcraft.io/t/snapcrafters-reboot/24625) to tell us, and the rest of the community, about your snaps.
-Also tell us the Snapcrafters snaps that you would like to take on.
-Ideally you have familiarity with the snaps you request.
-State the different ways of contribution and participation you’d like to be involved in.
-After your have been approved, we will be in touch to discuss administrative access.
+If you fit these criteria then you can follow this process.

+1. Create a post on the forum in [the Snapcrafters category](https://forum.snapcraft.io/c/snapcrafters/23) titled `<your-name> | Snapcrafters membership application`, where you give a short intro of your contributions to the snap ecosystem.
+This includes
+   * Which snaps you’ve maintained and for how long.
+   * Which other snaps you’ve contributed to.
+   * [if applicable] which other snap projects (like `snapcraft`) you’ve contributed to
+   * How you want to contribute to snapcrafters.
+     * Which existing Snapcrafters snaps do you want to maintain?
+     * Or which snaps do you want to bring under the umbrella?
-We elect members on a "provided nobody says no" basis.
-If none of the snapcrafters vote against your membership, you become a member!
+1. We will notify you that we received your application and will discuss it internally.
+If none of the existing members object and at least one of the Administrators wants to support you, you become a member!
+1. After your have been approved, one of the Snapcrafters Admins will be in touch to discuss administrative access.

 ### Creating a new snap<a name="new-snap"/>